Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 <img src='/assets/img/stack-bof-1/stack-3.png'>
  </p>

 The saved address of the last frame pointer is then popped off the stack.
-This because the frame pointer also stores details on the area of memory that called it, including the last frame pointer at `$ebp` and the next instruction to be executed at `$ebp+4`.
+This because the frame pointer also stores details on the area of memory that called it, including the last frame pointer at `ebp` and the next instruction to be executed at `ebp+4`.
 This is important as the next instruction to be called is a `ret`, which will pop the return address off the stack and jmp to that value.
 This isn't how it actually works but this will illustrate it hopefully.

 ```asm
 pop ebx
 jmp ebx
 ```
-If you're interested in a more detailed exploration of how the stack works, Gustavo Duarte's [Journey to the Stack](http://duartes.org/gustavo/blog/post/journey-to-the-stack/] is a great read.
+If you're interested in a more detailed exploration of how the stack works, Gustavo Duarte's [Journey to the Stack](http://duartes.org/gustavo/blog/post/journey-to-the-stack/) is a great read.

 Hopefully, now we can see how we can hijack command of a program's execution rather than just overwriting variables, with this technique.
 If we can overwrite enough past our buffer, we can overwrite the saved return address.
 Once a `ret` is called, the address we've overwritten will be jumped to.
 So how do we use this?